OpenRockets/web-dev-error-solutions/errors/css/resolving-canvasjs-chart-rendering-issues-in-a-responsive-layout/README.md

+# 🐞 Resolving CanvasJS Chart Rendering Issues in a Responsive Layout

 This document addresses a common problem encountered when integrating CanvasJS charts into responsive web designs: charts failing to resize correctly or rendering improperly after window resizing.
 This often manifests as the chart being clipped, distorted, or failing to occupy the intended space within its container.